-- 8.1 A report on the implementation of this Policy will be submitted to the Board no less than annually across The Foundation's business activities, including the countries in which we work.
-The Policy Owner is responsible for compiling this report and submission to the CEO. - 8.2 This Policy will be reviewed every three years and the Policy Owner is responsible to undertake this review. - 8.3 The Business Operations Division has oversight for all Governance and Operational Policy and will ensure the Policy is listed on the Policy Register and provide support to the Policy Owner to ensure monitoring and reporting obligations are met.
+- 8.1 A report on the implementation of this Policy will be submitted to the Board no less than every three years across The Foundation's business activities, including the countries in which we work.
+The Policy Owner is responsible for compiling this report and submission to the CEO. - 8.2 This Policy will be reviewed every three years and the Policy Owner is responsible to undertake this review.